top of page

 Influences of Taoism — Natural and Simple

-Taoism, one of the Chinese culture's most influential philosophical schools, values plainness and simplicity.
+Taoism, one of the most influential philosophical schools in Chinese culture, values plainness and simplicity.

 Therefore, beauty is the primitive color white and black, the unadorned lotus flower in water, or the fresh sky after rain.